REUK.CO.UK

 Animation of a bridge rectifier in operation

-Diodes allow electricity to flow in only one direction, but there is a small voltage lost across the a diode of 0.7V called the forward voltage drop.
-If the diode is wired in the wrong direction then no current (actually a very tiny current) flows across the diode.
-However, if the voltage is too high and goes over the diode's maximum reverse voltage, the diode will breakdown and fail.
+If the diode is wired in the reverse direction then no current [actually a very tiny current] flows across the diode.
+However, if the voltage is too high and goes over the diode's maximum reverse voltage (detailed in the specification sheet for any diode), the diode will breakdown and fail.

 Web Link References

-(1) http://www.reuk.co.uk/Make-A-Bridge-Rectifier-From-Diodes.htm
+(1) http://www.reuk.co.uk/Interconnecting-Batteries-for-Battery-Bank.htm

 Article from REUK.co.uk: